Important notice: We are operating a cashless environment throughout the whole hotel and will be accepting card payments only.

 Our Lady Craven Grand Feature Bedchamber at Coombe Abbey is named after the family that owned the Abbey for several centuries.
-As one of our most luxurious Grand Feature Bedchambers, Lady Craven offers stunning garden views, an extravagant split level bathroom and a private lounge area.
+As one of our most luxurious Grand Feature Bedchambers, Lady Craven offers stunning garden views, an extravagant split level bathroom

 In pride of place in the centre of the Lady Craven Grand Feature Bedchamber at Coombe Abbey and raised on its own platform with steps leading up to either side, lies a lavish four-poster bed.